 Pixel 6 Design

 As you may have seen in recent leaks, the Google Pixel 6 lineup will bring a massive overhaul when it comes to the overall hardware design aesthetics.
 Moving away from the standard design Google has been using for years, the company will opt for a modern design that involves curved displays and a chunky camera bar.
-The camera bar, running along the complete horizontal length of the rear panel, is reminiscent of the Nexus 6P glass camera housing.
+The camera bar, running along the complete horizontal length of the rear, is reminiscent of the Nexus 6P glass camera housing.

 Google Pixel 6 and 6 Pro will be the first Pixel smartphones to ship with an under-display fingerprint sensor.